haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 export default httpClient;
 ```

-If we have set up throttling, Same requests made within the thresold period will be responded from the cache.
+If we have set up throttling, Same requests made within the threshold period will be responded from the cache.
 Only real request is made after the threshold period.
 ```javascript
 getUsers(); // actual request
 getUsers(); // responds from cache